cashubtc/nuts/xx+1.md

 BATs can only be used a single time for each request that the wallet makes to the mint's protected endpoints.
 After each request, the BAT is added to the mint's spent token list after which they are regarded as spent.
 This is also the case if the wallet's request results in an error.

 To summarize:
-- Wallet connects to mint and user is prompted to register or login with an OAuth 2.0 service
+- Wallet connects to mint and user is prompted to register or log in with an OAuth 2.0 service
 - Upon login, wallet receives a clear authentication (CAT) token that identifies the user
 - CAT is used to obtain blind authentication tokens (BAT) from the mint
 - BATs are used to access the mint